myk245/github-readme/README.md

 # 👋🏼 Hello!
 My name is Cindy Kei.

-## I am passionate about creating social change and making a difference through innovative, powerful technologies.
+I am a Full-Stack Software Engineer who is passionate about creating social change and making a difference through innovative, powerful technologies.
 💻    🌏    📱    💡